Last Updated on

 What to Serve with Crispy Roasted Fingerling Potatoes

-This simple, vegetarian and gluten free side dish goes great with any type of protein: pork chops, baked fish, lean beef, or chicken.
+This simple, gluten free side dish goes great with any type of protein: pork chops, baked fish, lean beef, or chicken.
 Serve with a vegetable for a complete meal, like:

 - Simple Charred Broccoli and Red Onion

 - Chili Sesame Sautéed Broccolini

 - Sweet Corn and Cherry Arugula Salad

 In need of another fingerling potato recipe?
 Check out my Lemon Rosemary Roasted Fingerlings.

 If you make this recipe, be sure to rate and review it in the comments below, and don’t forget to tag @its_a_vegworld_afterall on Instagram!
 Looking for something totally different?
 Browse the recipe library.

 - 1.5 pounds fingerling potatoes – yellow or a mix of colors

 - 1/4 cup parmesan cheese – freshly grated